 Chat agent console

 Extremely nice and clean web interface that works perfectly.
 There is also an installable software for Mac and Windows.
-The advantage of it is that you can set a specific time after which the tool goes offline when you show no activity.
+The advantage of it is that you can set a specific time after which the tool goes offline and you show no activity.

 The ‘greetings,’ as they call them, can be customized with rules that you define.
 There is no really elegant way of hiding the chat window in case you only want to use triggered chat invitations.

 Hide the chat bar when you are offline or change it into a contact form.
 There is even a full-blown ticketing system that lets you answer questions directly from within LiveChat.